abogdanova/SwarmGE/README.md

 are the string of the phenotype.
 Caching can be activated with the flag:

-"--cache"
+    --cache

 There are currently three options for use with the cache:

-    - Fitness Lookup
+####Fitness Lookup
 This is the default case when caching is activated.
 Individuals which have already been evaluated have their previous fitness read directly from the cache, thus saving fitness evaluations.
 Fitness lookup can be de-activated with:

-        "--dont_lookup_fitness"
+    --dont_lookup_fitness

-    - Fitness Penalty
+####Fitness Penalty
 Individuals which have already been evaluated are given a default bad fitness.
 Activate with:

-        "--lookup_bad_fitness"
+--lookup_bad_fitness

-    - Mutate Duplicates
+####Mutate Duplicates
 Individuals which have already been evaluated are mutated to produce new unique individuals which have not been encountered yet by the search process.
 Activate with:

-        "--mutate_duplicates"
+    --mutate_duplicates

 Finally, it could be said that using a cache to lookup the fitness of duplicate individuals deprives the evolutionary